 Every tortilla dreams of being stuffed with Carnitas.
 The best of the best of Mexican food, seasoned pork is slow cooked until tender before gently teasing apart with forks and pan frying to golden, crispy perfection.
-Pork Carnitas are that elusive combination of juicy and crispy with perfect seasoning – and it’s just a 5 minute prep job!
+Pork Carnitas are that elusive combination of juicy and crispy with perfect seasoning – and this Carnitas recipe requires just 5 minutes prep!

 Carnitas recipe originally published 2014.
 Updated with new photos and video in 2018.
 No change to recipe, I wouldn’t dare!
 This has been one of the all time most popular recipes since I first published it!

 CARNITAS REIGNS SUPREME – ALWAYS!